AI-Assisted Programming Decreases the Productivity of Experienced Developers by Increasing the Technical Debt and Maintenance Burden: Discussion

+Extant research on AI pair programming has primarily emphasized productivity and efficiency gains, suggesting that tools such as GitHub Copilot can substantially accelerate software development \citep{Peng2023}.
+While these benefits are evident in our data, our findings reveal a more nuanced set of consequences.
+In particular, we show that AI-assisted programming also amplifies software maintenance challenges, especially for core contributors who bear responsibility for code review and integration.
+Our individual-level analysis demonstrates that while less-experienced contributors increase their output, experienced contributors face higher review workloads and a concomitant decline in their own development activity.
+These results highlight a redistribution of effort within OSS communities that has received limited attention in prior work.

+From a technical debt perspective, our findings suggest that AI-assisted programming alters the intertemporal trade-off between short-term development speed and long-term maintainability.
+The shortcuts enabled by AI tools may accelerate the output while introducing code that is difficult to integrate, extend, or refactor.
+The widespread use of AI-assisted pair programming - and, in extreme cases, “vibe coding” - can inject a larger volume of difficult-to-maintain code \citep{Pimenova2025, FawzyTahirBlincoe2025} into software projects, accelerating the accumulation of technical debt.
+Such contributions create latent liabilities for projects, as maintainers must later invest substantial effort to review, revise, or rewrite code to meet repository standards.
+In this sense, AI does not merely increase the volume of contributions; it changes the composition of incoming code in ways that intensify technical debt accumulation.

+A key contribution of our study is to operationalize technical debt at its point of entry.
+We conceptualize extensive PR rework as realized technical debt: the additional modification, coordination, and revision effort required to bring submitted code up to acceptable standards.
+This measure complements prior work that captures technical debt through architectural metrics, defect accumulation, or long-run performance outcomes.
+By focusing on PR-level dynamics, we provide a micro-level view of how technical debt emerges in real time and how it is managed through ongoing maintenance effort.

+Our findings also raise concerns about the learning implications of AI-assisted development.
+With AI providing rapid solutions, peripheral contributors may engage less deeply with underlying programming principles and best practices, resulting in code that is functional but brittle.
+This concern echoes evidence from other AI-augmented work settings, where less-experienced workers experience large productivity gains while more skilled workers see modest improvements and increased coordination burdens \citep{Brynjolfsson2025}.
+In OSS settings, these dynamics can further worsen technical debt by weakening the feedback loop between contribution and learning.

+These insights point to several directions for future research.
+Scholars could examine how different project governance mechanisms moderate AI-induced technical debt, such as automated testing, modular architectures, or formalized review protocols.
+Future work may also explore heterogeneity across project types, identifying which OSS projects are most vulnerable to debt accumulation under AI-assisted development.
+More broadly, the dynamics documented here may extend beyond OSS to other knowledge-intensive domains where AI increases output without replacing expert judgment.
+As OSS components are increasingly embedded in enterprise systems and public infrastructure \citep{Nagle2019MS}, understanding how AI reshapes technical debt dynamics becomes critical not only for OSS sustainability but for the resilience of the broader digital ecosystem.

-As a concluding remark, the challenges observed in OSS, such as quality concerns and increased maintenance burdens driven by productivity gains among lower-skilled contributors, should serve as an early warning for similar risks in other domains where AI is being promoted to boost productivity and innovation.
+As a concluding remark, the challenges observed in OSS, such as quality concerns and increased maintenance burdens driven by productivity gains among newer and less-experienced contributors, should serve as an early warning for similar risks in other knowledge-intensive domains where AI is being promoted to boost productivity and innovation.